Buying guide

 AI summary

-The Official Cash Rate (OCR), set by the Reserve Bank (RBNZ), is a primary tool for managing New Zealand's inflation.
-It's the interest rate at which banks borrow, directly influencing your mortgage and savings rates.
+The Official Cash Rate (OCR) is the primary tool the Reserve Bank of New Zealand uses to manage inflation.
+It's the interest rate at which retail banks borrow money, directly influencing mortgage and savings rates for consumers.

 What is the OCR?